 local print=print

-creates a local variable called print
+creates a local variable called print whose

 initial value is that of the global variable of the same name.